 Psoriasis most frequently occurs on the elbows, knees, scalp and lower back, but patches can appear anywhere.
 It can be triggered by stress, extreme weather, illness, changes in hormones, sunburn and even some medications.
 Treatment generally begins with a topical cream to reduce inflammation and can also include oral and injectable medications.
 Phototherapy (light therapy) can also be used to treat psoriasis by slowing the growth of skin cells.

-“Typically, psoriasis goes through cycles of improving and worsening over time,” says Dr. Russell Peckham of U.S. Dermatology Partners of Round Rock – Wyoming Springs.
+“Typically, psoriasis goes through cycles of improving and worsening over time,” says Dr. Russell Peckham of U.S. Dermatology Partners Cedar Park.
 “There is no known cure, but there are many available treatments to reduce symptoms depending on the severity of your condition.”

 Shingles (herpes zoster) is a painful, blistering rash caused by the chickenpox virus.
 Anyone who has ever had chickenpox already has the virus that causes shingles in their nerve tissue.
 The dormant virus can reactivate — even many years later — and cause shingles.